Paul1708/IFP_Tanks/Documentation/Requirement Analysis/Requirement Analysis.md

 There are different enemies, continuatively referred to as "tanks", each having different stats, abilities and behaviours.
 They differ by their color so they can be easily differentiated.

-<div style="page-break-after: always;"></div>

 ### 2.2.2.1.
 Types

-- **50cal (Blue)**: This tank shoots a straight flying shell at the player which gets destroyed by hitting a wall.
+- **50cal (Blue)**: This tank shoots a straight flying shell at the players position, when in sight.
+The shell gets destroyed by hitting a wall.
-- **Bouncing (Red)**: This tank shoots a straight flying shell which bounces away when hitting a wall and gets destroyed when hitting a wall the second time.
+- **Bouncing (Red)**: This tank shoots a straight flying shell at the players position, which bounces away when hitting a wall and gets destroyed when hitting a wall the second time.
 - **Laser (Yellow)**: This tank shoots a laser after a brief charging period which behaves the same like the players laser.
 - **Kamikaze (Black)**: This tank drives straight to the player exploding on impact or when it gets destroyed.
-It has not weapon equiped.
+It has no weapon equiped.
 - **Rocket (Green)**: This tank uses a rocket launcher, that behaves like the players rocket launcher.
 - **Invisible (White)**: This tank is invisible by default and only appears for a brief period after shooting a shell like the 50cal at the player.